28-Year-Old Defenseman – Washington Capitals

 John Carlson Contract Information:

-Signed a six-year, $23.8 million contract extension with the Capitals in September 2012.
+Signed an eight-year, $64 million contract with the Capitals in June of 2018.

 To instantly reveal our fantasy analysis of every player – including John Carlson – simply subscribe now.